di-unipi-socc/socc-website/content/people/people.md

 headless: true

 # Order that this section appears on the page.
-weight: 68
+weight: 6

-title: Meet the Team
+title:
-subtitle:
+subtitle: Meet the team

 content:
   # Choose which groups/teams of users to display.